 It took six rewrites and revisions to get it right, but the end result, I must admit, is awesome.
 Ghostwriters often must invent and improvise and draw on our own database of knowledge.

 I also wrote several articles for the cookbook in Mercer’s voice reflecting his expertise in preparing food for the public, and his opinions on healthy food and the food business.
-The cookbook is expected to be available for purchase by the end of 2013 or early 2014.
-Book designer Carol Haralson deserves kudos for creating a beautiful masterpiece.

 All contents from Mercer Mohr’s Wild Thyme Tavern Cookbook on this page © 2013 by Wild Thyme Restaurant Group.